JetBrains/Qodana/topics/pricing.md

 ### Features and third-party software support

+<link-summary>You can study the list of features available for each Qodana license.</link-summary>

 | Feature                                               | Community | Ultimate  | Ultimate Plus |
 |-------------------------------------------------------|-----------|-----------|---------------|
 | [Monorepo support](monorepo-project.md)               | &#x2714;  | &#x2714;  | &#x2714;      |